ChannpreetS/Artificial-Intelligence-/README.md

 # Artificial-Intelligence-
 Weather Predication, with tkinter for the Interface.
-All done using Python.
+Done using Python.